WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite proj build
 ```

-RSuite detects if project package have been changed and not rebuilds it in the case.
+R Suite detects if project package have been changed and not rebuilds it in the case.
 If you would like to enforce rebuilding your project packages
 use following command:

 ```bash